angelieshaniareva/angelieshaniareva/README.md

 - 🧩 I love solving real-world puzzles through data and automation
 - 🌐 Multilingual: I speak English, Mandarin, and Bahasa Indonesia
-- 🧶 Outside tech, I enjoy organizing community events and teaching
+- 🧶 Outside tech, I enjoy organizing community events, teaching, and exploring new cultures through travel.

 > _"Data is a precious thing and will last longer than the systems themselves."_ – Tim Berners-Lee